DanWin/hosting/README.md

 ```
 LC_ALL=C.UTF-8 add-apt-repository ppa:ondrej/php
 ```
-On debian this may be worth a look: https://deb.sury.org/
+???
+On debian this may be worth a look: https://deb.sury.org/ But you can also use the default debian repos.

 To get the latest tor version, you should follow these instructions to add the official tor repository for your distribution: (https://www.torproject.org/docs/debian)